Solar active region scaling laws revisited

 {$^1$Dept.~of Astronomy, Institute of Physics and Astronomy, ELTE E\"otv\"os Lor\'and University, Budapest, Hungary\\ $^2${Gyula Bay Zolt\'{a}n Solar Observatory (GSO), Hungarian Solar Physics Foundation (HSPF), Gyula, Hungary}\\ $^3$Solar Physics and Space Plasma Research Centre, School of Mathematical and Physical Sciences, University of Sheffield, UK\\ $^4$School of Space and Earth Sciences, Beihang University, Beijing, P.~R.~China\\ $^5$Key Laboratory of Space Environment Monitoring and Information Processing of MIIT, Beijing, P.~R.~China\\ }

 \abstract {The systematic variation of solar active region (AR) properties with their magnetic flux has been the subject of numerous studies but the proposed scaling laws still vary rather widely.} {A correct representation of these laws and the deviations from them is important for modelling the source term in surface flux transport and dynamo models of space climate variation, and it may also help constrain the subsurface origin of active regions.} {Here we determine active region scaling laws based on the recently constructed ARISE active region data base listing bipolar ARs for cycle 23, 24 and 25.} {For the area $A$, pole separation $d$ and tilt angle $\gamma$ we find the following scalings against magnetic flux $\Phi$ and heliographic latitude $\lambda$: $A \propto \Phi^{0.84}$, $\langle d\rangle = 3{\degdot}32\,\log(\Phi/\Phi_0)$, and $\langle\gamma\rangle \simeq 28{\degdot}62\,\sin\lambda$, with $\Phi_0=1.6\times10^{20}\,\mathrm{Mx}$.
-Residuals from these relations are also modelled.
-These scaling relations are recommended for use in space climate research for the modelling of future data or missing past data, as well as for the identification of candidate rogue ARs.
-We confirm that the tilt angle distribution of non-Hale ARs shows a significant excess at low tilts (anti-Hale ARs).
-In contrast to earlier studies we show that neither the anti-Hale ARs nor non-Hales in general follow Joy's law: instead, their tilt angle distribution is best represented by vanishing mean tilt.} {These results are most easily reconciled with a scenario where the AR flux loops originate in the deep convective zone or below, gaining tilt during their rise under the action of the Coriolis force.
-A small fraction of the loops is subjected to extreme, intermittent torques resulting in either very large tilts or anti-Hale orientation.
-Anti-Hale ARs are suggested to be fully curled \textknit{x}-loops or `XO-loops', and their excess is caused by a simple mechanical effect, as the contact of their legs increases resistance against further deformation by the torque.}
+Residuals from these relations are also modelled.} {These scaling relations are recommended for use in space climate research for the modelling of future data or missing past data, as well as for the identification of candidate rogue ARs.}

 \keywords{Sun -- Dynamo -- Magnetic field -- Solar Cycle}